memgraph/pymgclient/docs/source/introduction.rst

     .. code-block:: bash

-        # set the environment variable to dynamically link to the host machine's OpenSSL library
+        # set the environment variable to dynamically link
+        # to the host machine's OpenSSL library
         export PYMGCLIENT_STATIC_OPENSSL=0

-        # some distributions may also need help locating the OpenSSL library
+        # some distributions may also need help locating
+        # the OpenSSL library
         export OPENSSL_ROOT_DIR=/
         export OPENSSL_CRYPTO_LIBRARY=/lib64/libcrypto.so

-        # with pip install (force source dist build from PyPI)
+        # with pip install (force source distribution build from PyPI)
         pip install --no-binary pymgclient pymgclient

         # or from this repo